 A person who has suffered brain injury due to another person’s negligence may be eligible to seek compensation for all physical, emotional and financial losses the victim has suffered.
 The amount of compensation that is sought may depend on the type of brain injury.

-The following are some of the most common types of brain injuries that arise in personal injury lawsuits in New Jersey and New York:
+The most common types of brain injuries that arise in New Jersey personal injury lawsuits

 A traumatic blow to the head may not break one’s skull.
 However, the force of the blow or a violent jerking motion can cause the brain to slam into the skull.
 The injured brain may swell within the skull’s confines.
 This can create pressure that results in additional damage.